esper-io/dev-docs/docs/home/devconsole/device-template/index.md

 ### In the Apps section

 Select 'Kiosk mode' to pin an app during startup for devices that need to operate in Kiosk Mode.
-Or choose 'Multi application mode' to give users access to the Home screen inorder to be able to use multiple apps on the Esper managed device.
+Or choose 'Multi application mode' to give users access to the Home screen in order to be able to use multiple apps on the Esper managed device.

 [Kiosk-Multiapplication mode section](../../assets/OLD_DASHBOARD/kiosk-multiapplication-template.png)